 Why do you need to find an attorney specializing in family law?
 The easiest and most understandable comparison would be when you have a specific medical concern that needs attention.
 Obviously you would look for a medical professional specializing in your area of concern.
 The law is the very similar.

 You need to consult with an attorney who specializes in family law when considering going through a divorce.
 In a divorce, you must find an attorney who is a specialist in family law.
-Attorneys who specialize in family law will be familiar with the law, the cases, the judges, and the procedural requirements.
+Attorneys specializing in family law will be familiar with the law, the cases, the judges, and the procedural requirements.
 It is important that your attorney is familiar with substantive and procedural aspects of family law and has the experience to guide you.

 2. Making The Decision to Stay or Move Out